 The LINCS/NALIT Online Democracy Award is given each year to a legislature, legislative chamber or caucus whose website helps make democracy user-friendly.
-The award is presented to the winning state at the NCSL Legislative Summit.
+The award will be presented to the winning state at NCSL Base Camp 2021.

 The award is sponsored by NCSL's Legislative Information and Communications Staff Section (LINCS) and National Association of Legislative Information Technology (NALIT).

 LINCS is the voice of state legislatures.
-Its members include public information officers, press secretaries, radio and television producers, photographers, civic educators and all those who serve as the external liaisons between the nation's state legislatures and their constituents.
+Its members include communications directors, public information officers, press secretaries, audio technicians, photographers and videographers, civic educators and all those who serve as the external liaisons between the nation's state legislatures and their constituents.
 LINCS provides legislative communicators with a network of more than 400 professionals from around the country with whom to share ideas, war stories and experiences.

 NALIT members are legislative information technology professionals and others interested in IT and computer services.
 NALIT promotes the exchange of ideas and information on all aspects of legislative information systems.
 NALIT also serves to foster positive communications between legislative information systems management and staff and the legislators and legislative staff they serve.

 Sites under consideration for the award will be judged based on their design, content and technology.
 Using an established ranking system based on the judging criteria listed below, the committee shall select one legislative website from among the nominees to be that year’s award winner.